πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 4. Error handling with errno

-Many standard functions set the global errno on failure. perror or strerror converts the code to a human-readable string.
+Many standard functions set the global errno when they fail. perror or strerror turns that code into a human-readable message.

 Rules:

-β Only look at errno after a function reports failure.
+β‘ Only check errno after a function reports failure.

-β‘ Other library calls can overwrite errno; save it to a local if you need to keep it.
+β‘‘ Other library calls can overwrite errno, so save it to a local variable if you need it later.

 5. Variadic functions (va_list)

-How to write functions like printf that take an unknown number of arguments.
+How to write functions like printf that accept a variable number of arguments.
 Uses <stdarg.h>.

 va_list ap;